dpuelz/dpuelz.github.io/teaching.md

 ## Machine Learning in Finance (Spring '22)
 <hr>

 PhD class at the University of Texas at Austin open to statistics, IROM, economics, and finance graduate students.
-Topics covered included modeling stock return panel data with supervised learning methods, navigating the bias-variance tradeoff with low signal-to-noise data, causal machine learning, and regularization-induced confounding.
+Topics covered include modeling stock return panel data with supervised learning methods, navigating the bias-variance tradeoff with low signal-to-noise data, causal machine learning, and regularization-induced confounding.
 [Here is the course website](https://github.com/dpuelz/Machine-Learning-in-Finance).

 ## Intro to Machine Learning (Summer '21,'22)